awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 **To create a VPC:**

-1. Follow the steps in [Create a VPC, subnets, and other VPC resources](working-with-vpcs.md#create-vpc-and-other-resources) to create the VPC and additional resources\.
+1. Follow the steps in [Create a VPC](working-with-vpcs.md#Create-VPC) to create the VPC and additional resources\.
 When you create the VPC, do the following:
    + For **Number of Availability Zones \(AZs\)**, choose **1**\.
    + For **Number of public subnets**, choose **1**\.
    + For **Number of private subnets**, choose **0**\.